 I have been particularly interested in supervising research projects in the syntax or semantics of English, especially if they concern change – whether the time period(s) involved are past or present.
 For my other principal research interests, see the Research tab.

 Current research students

 Mary Begley (joint supervision with David Matthews), 'Semantic change in the lexical field of madness'.
 E-mail: mary dot begley at postgrad dot manchester dot ac dot uk

-Henri Kauhanen (joint supervision for first year+, continuing under the supervision of George Walkden, Ricardo Bermúdez-Otero and Tobias Galla), 'A Dynamical Systems model of grammaticalization and lexicalization'.
-E-mail: henri dot kauhanen at postgrad dot manchester dot ac dot uk
+[Henri Kauhanen (joint supervision for first year+, continuing under the supervision of George Walkden, Ricardo Bermúdez-Otero and Tobias Galla), 'Neutrality, biases and social network effects in language change'.
+E-mail: henri dot kauhanen at postgrad dot manchester dot ac dot uk]

 Former research students